 The most famous wine Hungary is located after the city of Tokaj in the northeast of the country near the borders with Slovakia and the Ukraine named.
 The word "Tokaj" is probably of Hunnish-Turkish origin and means something like "forest by the river".
-It was first mentioned at the end of the 11th century in a chronicle describing the passage of a Cuman army over the Tisza river at "Thocoyd".
+It was first mentioned at the end of the 11th century in a chronicle describing the passage of a Cuman army across the Tisza river at "Thocoyd".
 King Václav IV (1235-1270) founded Hungarian viticulture on a larger scale, the first upswing in the Tokaj region in the 13th and 14th centuries.
-When the very first Tokaj Aszú was produced in its present form, it is hard to tell, but it is certainly one of the first wines to come out very sweet Berries were won.
+When the very first Tokaj Aszú was produced in its present form, it can no longer be ascertained, but it is certainly one of the first wines to botrytised very sweet Berries were won.

 There are many legends about the "invention" of the Tokay.
 Allegedly, a Tokaji Aszú was already presented in 1562 at the Council of Trent Pope Pius IV (1499-1565), whereupon he remarked: "Summum pontificem talia vina decent!" ("Such wine belongs to the papal table" or "wine Tállya belongs to the papal table "- because the word" talia "can mean" Tállya "but also" such ").
-As early as 1590, the term "Asszu szolo Bor" (wine from Aszúbeeren) appears in the posthumously published work "Nomenclatura" by Balázs Szikszai-Fabricius (+1576).
+Already in 1590 the term "Asszu szolo Bor" (wine from Aszúbeeren) appears in the posthumously published work "Nomenclatura" by Balázs Szikszai-Fabricius (+1576).
 And in 1635 on a list of Rákóczi cellar "7 barrel (the Göncer barrel was the standard size) and 2 Àntalag (= small barrel) Aszúszölö-Bor "(= Aszútrauben wine) mentioned.

 The estate of Prince György Rákóczi I (1600-1660) also included Tokaj-Hegyalja Tokay.
 When around 1650 another Turkish raid was imminent, court tycoon Máté Szepsi-Laczkó decided with the vintage to wait until the danger is banned.
 During the long and sunny autumn, the berries began to shrink and the noble rot began.
 The winegrowers were instructed to harvest grapes from the vineyard Oremus to squeeze separately.
 At Easter of the year 1651, the first "Tokay eruption" (or as Trockenbeerenauslese the wine was called at that time) serves the princess Zsuzsanna Lorántffy.
 The Hungarians still honor Szepsi-Laczkó today as "Aszú inventor".